-The United States Court of Federal Claims was recreated pursuant to Article I of the United States Constitution in October 1982, by the Federal Courts Improvement Act.(1) The Court consists of sixteen judges nominated by the President and confirmed by the Senate for a term of fifteen years.
+The United States Court of Federal Claims was recreated in October 1982 by the Federal Courts Improvement Act pursuant to Article 1 of the United States Constitution.
+The court consists of sixteen judges nominated by the President and confirmed by the Senate for a term of fifteen years.

-Approximately one-quarter of the cases before the Court involve tax refund suits, an area in which the court exercise concurrent jurisdiction with United States district courts.
-The cases tend to involve complex factual and statutory construction issues in tax law.
+Many cases before the court involve tax refund suits, an area in which the court exercises concurrent jurisdiction with the United States district courts.
+The cases generally involve complex factual and statutory construction issues in tax law.
 Another aspect of the court's jurisdiction involves government contracts.
 It was within the public contracts jurisdiction that the court was given new equitable authority in late 1996.
-Contract claims make up over a third of the court's workload.
-In recent years, the Court's Fifth Amendment takings jurisdiction has included many cases raising environmental and natural resource issues.
-This category has grown to about ten percent (10%) of the Court's docket.
-Another large category of cases involve civilian and military pay questions.
-In addition, the Court hears intellectual property, Indian tribe, and various statutory claims against the United States by individuals, domestic and foreign corporation, states and localities, Indian tribes and Nations, and foreign nationals and governments.
-The 2,200 plus pending cases involve claims currently estimated in the tens of billions of dollars, making the average claim well over one million dollars.
-The Court, however, has also efficiently handled numerous smaller claims.
+In recent years, the court's Fifth Amendment takings jurisdiction has included many cases raising environmental and natural resources issues.
+Another large category of cases involves civilian and military pay claims.
+In addition, the court hears intellectual property, Indian tribe, and various statutory claims against the United States by individuals, domestic and foreign corporations, states and localities, Indian tribes and nations, and foreign nationals and governments.
+While many cases pending before the court involve claims potentially worth millions or even billions of dollars, the court also efficiently handles numerous smaller claims.
 Its expertise, in recent years, has been seen as its ability to efficiently handle large, complex, and often technical litigation.